salehjg/DGCNN-on-FPGA/readme.md

 ModelArch04 | CPU             | CPU | Compatible with new `Tile` layer

 # UnitTests for Platforms
-This repository has only one main executable(MainExecutable.cpp) that handles both classifier and unit tests while you can enable or disable each phase in the source code.
+This repository has only one main executable(MainExecutable.cpp) that handles both the classifier and the unit tests while you can enable or disable each phase in the source code.

 # UnitTests for Kernels
 In order to make design and debugging of the kernels much more easier, separate unit tests are developed(`test` directory).
 These tests are isolated from OpenCL platform and therefore could be debugged as normal CPU codes.